ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/programming-projects/number-comparison.md

 of this project you may make an unlimited number of reattempts at submitting source code and technical writing that meet all aspects of the project's specification.

+???+ note

+    Before you finish all of the deliverables required by this project is worth pausing to remember that the instructor will give advance feedback to any Allegheny College learner who requests it through GitHub and Discord at least 24 hours before a project's due date!
+Seriously, did you catch that?
+    This policy means that you can have a thorough understanding of ways to improve your project **before** its final assessment!
+To learn more about this opportunity, please read the [assessment
+    strategy](../../../proactive-learning/assessment-strategy/) for this site.

 ## Seeking Assistance